- What is radiation therapy? When is it used?

 Radiologist: a doctor with special training in reading and interpreting x-rays and scans and doing special x-ray procedures

-Radiopharmaceuticals (ray-dee-o-farm-uh-SUIT-ih-kulls): radioactive substances that are taken by mouth or injected into the body.
+Radiopharmaceuticals (RAY-dee-o-FARM-uh-SUIT-ih-kulls): radioactive medicines that are taken by mouth or injected into the body.
 They collect in the area of the tumor and help stop its growth.

 Radio-resistance: the ability of cells to not be affected by radiation

-Simulation: a process involving special x-ray pictures, which are used to plan radiation treatment so that the area to be treated is precisely located and marked
+Simulation: a process involving special imaging tests, which are used to plan radiation treatment so that the area to be treated is precisely located and marked

-Stereotactic radiosurgery (steer-e-o-TACK-tick ray-dee-o-SUR-jer-ee): a type of radiation treatment that gives a large dose of radiation to a small tumor area, usually in one session.
+Stereotactic radiosurgery (STEER-e-o-TACK-tick RAY-dee-o-SUR-jer-ee): a type of treatment that uses thin beams of radiation given from many angles to give a large dose of radiation to a small tumor area, usually in one session.
 Though it’s called surgery, no knife or scalpel is used.
-The treatment may be useful for tumors that are in places where regular surgery would harm essential tissue, for example, in the brain or spinal cord, or when the patient’s condition does not permit regular surgery.
+The treatment may be useful for tumors in places where surgery can’t be done, such as in parts of the brain or spinal cord, or when the patient’s condition does not permit surgery.

-Systemic radiation: the use of radioactive materials like iodine 131 and strontium 89 to kill cancer cells.
+Systemic radiation: the use of radioactive materials like iodine-131 or strontium-89 to kill cancer cells.
 The materials may be taken by mouth or injected into the body.
 See radiopharmaceuticals.

-Teletherapy (tell-uh-THER-up-ee): treatment in which the radiation source is at a distance from the body (external radiation)
+Teletherapy (TELL-uh-THER-uh-pee): treatment in which the radiation source is at a distance from the body (external radiation)

-Treatment field (or port): the place on the body at which the radiation beam is aimed
+Treatment field (or port): the area of the body through which external beam radiation is directed to reach a tumor

 Tumor: an abnormal lump or mass of tissue.
 Tumors are either benign (not cancer) or malignant (cancer).

-Unsealed radiation: internal radiation therapy that is swallowed or given by injecting a radioactive substance into the bloodstream or a body cavity.
+Unsealed radiation: internal radiation therapy that’s swallowed or given by injecting a radioactive substance into the bloodstream or a body cavity.
 This substance is not sealed in a container or implant.

 White blood cells: the blood cells that help defend the body against infection

-X-ray: a form of radiation that can be used either at low levels to make an picture of the inside of the body or at high levels to kill cancer cells
+X-ray: a form of radiation that can be used either at low levels to make pictures of the inside of the body or at high levels to kill cancer cells